gtuck/web3400-Course-Docs/projects/00/description.md

 # PHP Syntax (Project 00)

 This project will guide you through setting up a basic web project using PHP with PDO for database interaction.
 We will work within the PHP template system previously created that incorporates `head.php`, `nav.php`, and `footer.php`.
-All new code will be added between the `nav` and `footer` 'include' statements.
+New HTML code will be added between the `<!-- BEGIN/END YOUR CONTENT -->` comments and PHP code will be added to the top of the page between the `<?php .... ?>` tags.
+When we need to inject PHP into the HTML it is often done with the shortcut `<?= $theValue ?>`.

 ## Copy Assignment 04 to the Project 00 folder.